 - A. Expand School-Based Health Centers.
-Expand the provision of comprehensive medical and mental health care to students, including the hours, the number of schools served, and collaboration with public agencies (SKC-Public Health) and community-based organizations. - B. Family Engagement and Partnership.
-Provide and expand systemic opportunities that a) increase parents' ability to support their child's learning at-home, at the school-building, and advocate for them (e.g. navigating the system) and b) increase educators' ability to authentically engage parents in measurable ways and accelerate student learning. - C. Family Support Create Comprehensive, Robust System of Support for Families.
+Expand the provision of comprehensive medical and mental health care to students, including the hours, the number of schools served, and collaboration with public agencies (SKC-Public Health-Seattle & King County) and community-based organizations. - B. Increase Family Engagement and Partnership.
+Provide and expand systemic opportunities that: (a) increase parents' ability to support their child's learning at-\home, and at the school-building, and advocate for them (e.g. navigating the system); and (b) increase educators' ability to authentically engage parents in measurable ways and accelerate student learning. - C. Enhance Family Support Create Comprehensive, Robust System of Support for Families.
 Collaborate with community-based organizations and SPS to expand family supports and services.
-Ideas include allowing schools to operate as hubs to connect families to services, expand collaborations with community organizations to provide services in schools, in-school case managers, culturally and linguistically appropriate supports for families. - D. Transportation Safe, Affordable Option to School and Extended Learning Programs.
-Provide transportation and childcare to enable low-income families to attend school-sponsored events; fund Safe Passage program to enhance safe routes to/from school; expand free Metro pass program for low income students to include summer programs. - E. Address the Needs of Homeless Students.
+Ideas include allowing schools to operate as hubs to connect families to services, expand collaborations with community organizations to provide services in schools, in-school case managers, culturally and linguistically appropriate supports for families. - D. Improve Transportation Provide Safe, Affordable Options to School and Extended Learning Programs.
+Provide transportation and childcare to enable low-income families to attend schoolsponsored events; fund Safe Passage program to enhance safe routes to/from school; and expand free Metro pass program for low\-income students, to includinge summer programs. - E. Address the Needs of Homeless Students.
 Provide personalized supports to students and families experiencing homelessness that will meet their academic and social needs.
+Also address the academic needs of foster care students.

-Strengthen Post-Secondary Access and Attainment
+Strengthening Post-Secondary Access and Attainment